 (note – I did not do the first two weeks of the hike – so all of the recommended routes are the last two weeks I hiked)

-You are near civilization – but there aren’t many people on the trail – so take a good first aid kit and some knowledge of what to do in a hiking emergency would be beneficial.
-There is a main road which runs the length of the trail – but at time you are a days hike away from it and the terrain is not easy to cut through.
+You are near civilization – but there aren’t many people on the trail – so taking a good first aid kit and some knowledge of what to do in a hiking emergency would be beneficial.
+There is a main road that runs the length of the trail – but at times you are a day hike away from it and the terrain is not easy to cut through.
 There are a number of villages though where you could get communication and help.
 I advise to check your route carefully and have a backup plan in case of an emergency.